mahmudaKeya/Github-repo-automation/README.md

 # Github-repo-automation
-Description for read me file
+Description for read me file.
+Changes from git gui.